 At ECU, we pride ourselves on being inclusive, flexible and relevant to the real world.
 We celebrate the gender diversity and talent of ECU staff by offering dedicated support schemes to remove obstacles and enable career development and progression.

-ECU has achieved the Citation as an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA) for the fourth consecutive year.
+ECU has achieved the Citation as an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA) for the fifth consecutive year.
 The citation recognises our long-standing commitment to creating an inclusive culture in which female staff participate equally at all levels.

 ECU has been ranked in the top 4% of universities in the world for Gender Equality in the Times Higher Education (THE) University Impact Rankings in 2020.
 As a socially responsible organisation, we are exemplars in our community for sustainable practices.
 We are recognised for our work to redress inequalities through our commitment to the United Nations’ Sustainable Development Goals (SDGs).

 ECU provides a number of gender equality related resources and information to inform staff and students at the University.